aoliver44/nutrition_tools/README.md

 docker pull aoliver44/nutrition_tools:base_1.2

 ## Option 2: Build it yourself!
 Still local installation.
 ## On my quad-core i7 2020 macbook pro, took 43 minutes.
+## this command will only work if you are in the downloaded
+## git repository nutrition_tools
 docker build -t nutrition_tools:base_1.2 .

 ## to run